Kyle Lowry NBA Playoffs Player Props: Heat vs. Knicks

 - Lowry's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Defensively, the Knicks are ranked 12th in the NBA, conceding 113.1 points per contest.
+- Allowing 42 rebounds per contest, the Knicks are the seventh-ranked squad in the league.

-- Conceding 42 rebounds per game, the Knicks are the seventh-ranked team in the NBA.
+- Conceding 25.1 assists per game, the Knicks are the 13th-ranked team in the NBA.

-- In terms of assists, the Knicks are ranked 13th in the league, conceding 25.1 per game.

-- Looking at 3-pointers, the Knicks are ranked 25th in the NBA, allowing 13 makes per game.
+- Looking at 3-pointers, the Knicks are ranked 25th in the NBA, giving up 13 makes per game.

 Kyle Lowry vs. the Knicks